rozelie/kenny/README.md

 - [ ] Implement an interface for supplying a function to log/print with
 - [ ] Add typed interface to supply arbitrary requests args/kwargs
 - [ ] Increase test coverage with new features
+- [ ] Add 'BaseApiClient.parallelize_requests' method to easily make a list of requests in parallel